-May is here and with it comes the best ‘H’ word in the dictionary — Holidays!
+M is here and with it comes the best ‘H’ word in the dictionary — Holidays!
 Whether you plan a trip with your family or friends, India has plenty to offer.

 Lloyd D’Souza, a frequent traveller, suggests getting away from the scorching heat by journeying to the north of the country.
 “Dharamsala, Manali, Simla, and Ladakh should be on the top of your list if you’re looking for adventure, a taste of culture and to meet new people,” he says.

-Ladakh in JAMMU & KASHMIR
+Ladakh in Jammu & Kashmir

 “Overlooking the sparkling blue Pangong Lake, an overnight camping trip is much-needed post a year of serious studying and exams,” suggests Neelu Singh, Director and CEO, Ezeego1.